ARCHER2-HPC/archer2-docs/docs/index.md

 content and/or addtion of Issues providing suggestions for how it can be improved.

-Full details of how to contribute can be found in the README.rst file of the repository.
+Full details of how to contribute can be found in the `README.md` file of the repository.

 ## Credits